eutampieri/xenorchestra/README.md

     vi /opt/xen-orchestra/packages/xo-server/.xo-server.toml

-Comment or edit the port from 80 to 443 and add the cert and key to the appropriate locations
+Comment-out or edit the port from 80 to 443 and add the cert and key to the appropriate locations within this file.

     port = 443
     cert = '/etc/ssl/certs/certificate.pem'